Research Mentor Training

 Robert Tillman, PhD, a Master Trainer with the National Research Mentoring Network (NRMN), is the lead facilitator for the GCC workshops and trainings.
 The mission of NRMN is to provide researchers across all career stages in the biomedical, behavioral, clinical and social sciences with the evidence-based mentorship and professional development programming that emphasizes the benefits and challenges of diversity, inclusivity and culture.

-GCC Research Mentoring Workshops are usually held twice a year, in late fall and late spring.
+GCC Research Mentoring Workshops are 3-4 times a year.
 Topics include

 1) maintaining effective communication,